jack5github/ulauncher-steam/docs/cache-schema.md

 - `since` (integer) - A timestamp of when the friend was added to the user's friend list.
 - `created` (integer) - A timestamp of when the friend's profile was created.
 - `updated` (integer) - A timestamp of when the friend's profile was last updated.
-- `launched` (string) - A timestamp of the last time the friend was launched, followed by an `x` then the number of times the friend has been launched through uLauncher if more than 0.
+- `launched` (string) - A timestamp of the last time the friend was launched, followed by an `x` then the number of times the friend has been launched through uLauncher.

 ### `groups` (Keyword: `sf`) ❌